The Tactic That Can Make Arguing With A Stubborn Person Much Easier

-When you’re engaged in a contentious debate with a stubborn friend or family member, it can feel like you’re caught in feedback loop that results in nothing but anger and frustration.
+When you’re engaged in a contentious debate with a friend or family member, it can feel like you’re caught in feedback loop that results in nothing but anger and frustration.
 Nothing can truly solve this.
-But there is a psychological tactic that can not only arm you with the tools to better understand the mechanisms behind someone’s opinion —and, maybe, just maybe, lessen the hardness of their stance — but also control your own emotions and keep yourself from falling into the same traps.
+But there is a psychological tactic that can arm you with the tools to better understand the mechanisms behind someone’s opinion — and, maybe, just maybe, lessen the hardness of their stance.
+It can also help you better control your own emotions and keep yourself from falling into the same traps.
 It’s called motivational interviewing.
-Used wisely, it can help break that feedback loop.
+Used wisely, it may help break that feedback loop.

-The motivational interviewing approach is to listen without judgment and ask empathetic questions, like, “Would you help me understand why you’re feeling that way?,” “How would you like things to be different?,” and “If you could change one thing, what would it be?”
+The motivational interviewing approach is to listen without judgment and ask empathetic questions, such as, “Would you help me understand why you’re feeling that way?,” “How would you like things to be different?,” and “If you could change one thing, what would it be?”

 But it will keep a conversation going, and provide openings to challenge someone along the way, as long as you remain genuinely curious, Dutchevici says.
 You internal guiding question is, “Why does he think that?”
 So, when the “wrong” stance comes out, your opening question is, “How did you get to this belief?”